Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Dry eyes can be prevented by taking regular breaks from screens and keeping your eyes clean.

 Adjustments to your home or working environment can also be beneficial, such as keeping your monitor at eye level, keeping air humid (using a humidifier), sleeping adequately to rest your eyes, and taking breaks from contact lenses by wearing glasses occasionally.

 Avoid spending long periods fixated on screens or being in smoky, dry or dusty environments.

 If your dry eyes are a side effects of a medicine you have been prescribed, speak to your doctor.
 Do not stop taking a prescribed medicine unless you have been told it is safe to do so by your doctor.

-Murine dry and tired eye drops are an eye lubricant which brings relief from ocular irritation (irritation of the eyes) and dry eye syndrome, sometimes called "screen eyes" due to a common association between the condition and staring at screens.
+Murine dry and tired eye drops work as a lubricant to bring relief from ocular irritation (irritation of the eyes) and dry eye syndrome, sometimes called "screen eyes" due to a common association between the condition and staring at screens.

 The active ingredient of Murine dry and tired eye drops is polyvinyl alcohol-povidone (PVA-Povidone).
-This ingredient mimics the natural tear film and provided lubrication between the corner and the eye lids.
+This ingredient mimics the natural tear film and provides lubrication between the corner and the eyelids.

 If you wear contact lenses, you should remove them before applying Murine eye drops.

 Tilt your head back and gently pull your lower eyelid down.